-Craig H. Barratt, Ph.D. has been a member of our Board of Directors since April 2011.
-He is currently Senior Vice President, Access and Energy, at Google, Inc. an Internet company, which he joined in June 2013.
-He previously served as President of Qualcomm Atheros, the networking and connectivity subsidiary of Qualcomm Inc. ("Qualcomm""), a mobile technology company, from May 2011 to February 2013.
+Craig H. Barratt, Ph.D. has been a member of our Board since April 2011.
+In February 2017, Barefoot Networks, Inc. announced that it has appointed Dr. Barratt as its President and Chief Executive Officer.
+He held several different roles at Google, Inc., an Internet company, from June 2013 to January 2017, including Senior Vice President, Access and Energy and Advisor.
+He previously served as President of Qualcomm Atheros, the networking and connectivity subsidiary of Qualcomm Inc. ("Qualcomm"), a mobile technology company, from May 2011 to February 2013.
 He served as President, Chief Executive Officer and a director of Atheros Communications, Inc., a fabless semiconductor company, from 2003 until its 2011 acquisition by Qualcomm.
-Prior to joining Atheros as Vice President of Technology in 2002, Dr. Barratt held a number of positions at ArrayComm, Inc., a company specializing in multi-antenna signal processing.
+Prior to joining Atheros as Vice President of Technology in 2002, Dr. Barratt held a number of positions at ArrayComm, Inc., a company specializing in multiantenna signal processing.
 Dr. Barratt holds Ph.D. and Master of Science degrees from Stanford University, as well as a Bachelor of Engineering degree in electrical engineering and a Bachelor of Science degree in pure mathematics and physics from the University of Sydney in Australia.
-Dr. Barratt is a co-inventor of a number of U.S. patents in fields including wireless communications and medical imaging and has co-authored a book on linear controller design.
+Dr. Barratt is a coinventor of a number of U.S. patents in fields including wireless communications and medical imaging and has co-authored a book on linear controller design.

-Dr. Barratt's qualifications to serve on our Board include his leadership of a high growth technology company.
+Dr. Barratt's qualifications to serve on our Board include his leadership at various high growth technology companies.